DataDog/integrations-extras/artie/README.md

 2. Log into Artie if you aren't logged in yet.
 3. Review the Datadog permissions that will be granted to Artie, and click **Authorize**.

-### Configuration

-The integration automatically sends metrics to Datadog; no further configuration is needed.

 ### Validation

 The included dashboard starts to show data 5-10 minutes after you connect the integration as long as you have data flowing in your Artie deployments.